Talent Hoarding in Organizations: Evidence from Managers: Hoarding Incentives and Actions

 To provide evidence that managers purposefully hoard talent based on managers' revealed actions, I use the direct measure of talent hoarding I construct to assess whether hoarding actions are more likely to occur when managers face greater hoarding incentives.
 Following the empirical predictions from my conceptual framework in Section \ref{sec:framework}, I relate my measure of managerial talent hoarding for each of the over 6,000 managers in my sample to the incentives these managers face.
 Specifically, I analyze whether managers are more likely to be classified as hoarding-prone based on the measure discussed in Section \ref{sec:th_measure} if they face stronger incentives to hoard.
 To conduct this test, I estimate a linear model for managers' hoarding propensity using an OLS regression on an indicator that managers face a strong incentive to hoard and a set of manager controls (i.e., gender, German citizenship, age, firm tenure, and education).

 Motivated by the conceptual framework, I construct three proxy measures that capture variation in managers' hoarding incentives.
 First, the framework predicts that managers should engage in more talent hoarding if the gains from hoarding are larger.
-To proxy for these gains, I classify managers based on the share of their overall compensation that is based on team performance.
-Managers who I classify as having high financial incentives receive three times higher variable compensation relative to those with low financial incentives, implying that losing a talented worker is more financially costly to them.
+To proxy for these gains, I use information from managers' variable compensation to measure the portion of their overall compensation that is related to team performance.
 Second, the framework predicts that talent hoarding should be greater if a worker's departure has a larger impact on team performance.
 I proxy for this dimension using the size of the manager's team.
 Intuitively, smaller teams have fewer people who can compensate for a single worker's departure.
-Managers are classified as having strong hoarding incentives if their team has four or less teammates, corresponding to the bottom quartile of team size at the firm.
 Third, the framework predicts more hoarding if managers incur lower costs of talent hoarding.
 I proxy for this dimension using variation in the visibility of worker talent.
 In functional areas where individual achievements are difficult to observe (e.g., corporate functions such as HR or marketing), it should be very easy for managers to hoard talent because the manager has a high degree of control over worker visibility.
 On the other hand, in areas such as engineering where many workers file patents, it should be more difficult for managers to hoard.\footnote{High-visibility functions are defined as engineering, project management, and quality management.
-Low-visibility functions are defined as administration, finance, safety and health, HR, marketing, it, logistics, and purchasing.}
+Low-visibility functions are defined as administration, finance, safety and health, HR, marketing, it, logistics, and purchasing.} See Appendix Section \ref{sec:hoarding_incentives_details} for additional details on how these proxies are constructed and distributed in my sample.

-Managers who face greater hoarding incentives are substantially more likely to engage in talent hoarding.
-Panel A of Figure \ref{fig:hoarding_predictions} plots the share of managers that are classified as being hoarding-prone based on my measure of suppressing potential ratings, separately by proxies of hoarding incentives.
-Managers who face high financial incentives are 31\% more likely to hoard talent ($p$=0.000).
-When using team size to proxy for hoarding incentives, I find that managers in small teams are 38\% more likely to engage in talent hoarding ($p$=0.000).
-Finally, managers in functions with low talent visibility are 13\% more likely to hoard ($p$=0.002).
-These results show that across each of the three proxies for hoarding incentives, hoarding actions are much more common among managers who face stronger incentives to hoard, confirming the predictions from my conceptual framework.